The total gain or loss (as a percentage) that an investment realises over a given time period.

 Net asset value

-A key measure of the value of a company or trust – the total value of assets less liabilities, divided by the number of shares.
+A key measure of the value of a company or trust – the total value of assets less liabilities.

 Open-Ended Investment Company (OEIC)